Yasir Naqvi

-Yasir Abbas Naqvi ECO MPP (born January 25, 1973) is a Canadian politician who has served as the member of Parliament (MP) for Ottawa Centre since the 2021 federal election, sitting as a Liberal.
-Prior to his election to the House of Commons, Naqvi was active in Ontario provincial politics, serving as the attorney general of Ontario (2016–2018), minister of community safety and correctional services (2014–2016), and minister of labour (2013–2014).
+Yasir Abbas Naqvi ECO MPP (born 25 January 1973) is a Canadian politician who has served as the member of Parliament (MP) for Ottawa Centre since the 2021 federal election, sitting as a Liberal.
+Prior to his election to the House of Commons of Canada, Naqvi was active in Ontario provincial politics, serving as the first visible-minority attorney general of Ontario (2016–2018), minister of community safety and correctional services (2014–2016), and minister of labour (2013–2014).
 He represented Ottawa Centre in the Legislative Assembly.
+On 3 June 2023, Naqvi announced his candidacy for the 2023 Ontario Liberal Party leadership election.
+He placed third, losing to Bonnie Crombie.

 Background

+Naqvi was born and raised in Karachi, Pakistan and immigrated to Canada with his family after his father was jailed for nine months for leading a pro-democracy demonstration.
+His family moved to the United Kingdom, settling in London for a short time.

+In 1988, at the age of 15, Naqvi settled in Niagara Falls, Ontario with his family where they bought a motel.
+Naqvi attended McMaster University and graduated with a degree in Political Science and Life Science.

+Just two years after arriving in Canada, Naqvi volunteered in the 1990 provincial election.
+He has been involved with the Liberal Party of Canada and the Liberal Party of Ontario ever since.

-Naqvi was born and raised in Karachi, Pakistan and immigrated to Canada with his family in 1988 at the age of 15.
-Naqvi settled in the Niagara Falls, Ontario-area and attended McMaster University and the University of Ottawa Law School.
-He was called to the Bar in Ontario in 2001 and began practising in international trade law at Lang Michener LLP, eventually becoming a partner.
-He left Lang Michener in 2007 to join the Centre for Trade Policy and Law at Carleton University.
-He was President of the Liberal Party of Ontario.
+He went on to attend the University of Ottawa Law School and was called to the Bar in Ontario in 2001.
+He began practicing in international trade law at Flavell Kubrick LLP, where he eventually became a partner.

+He left Flavell Kubrick in 2005 to work for Land Michener LLP.
+In 2007, Naqvi joined the Centre for Trade Policy and Law at Carleton University.
+He also served as President of the Liberal Party of Ontario from October 2009 until February 2013.

-The Ottawa Citizen named Naqvi as one of its "People to Watch in 2010", with a profile in the January 9, 2010 Saturday Observer headlined "Yasir Naqvi, he's a firecracker".
+The Ottawa Citizen named Naqvi as one of its "People to Watch in 2010", with a profile in the 9 January 2010 Saturday Observer headlined "Yasir Naqvi, he's a firecracker".
 Ottawa Life magazine also included him in its Tenth Annual "Top 50 People in the Capital" list for 2010.
 In a September 2011 column, Adam Radwanski of The Globe and Mail called Naqvi "possibly the hardest-working constituency MPP in the province."

+Naqvi was also recognized by Carleton University in 2017 as part of their 75 for the 75th series, which highlighted 75 notable alumni in the Faculty of Public Affairs in honour of the University’s 75th anniversary.

 Prior to entering politics he volunteered with a number of community associations including the Centretown Community Health Centre and the Ottawa Food Bank.